 “I am most grateful to have had the opportunity to serve on the board for the last four years,” he said.
 “However, lately it has been difficult to find the time to do everything.
 My law practice has been growing and my children have been asking that I give someone else a turn at this job.”

 Simpson was appointed to fill a vacant term in 2013, and was elected to a full term the next year.

-Michelle Pfannenstiel of Blackberry Lane and Sarah Keep of 18 Pinewood Drive are running for Perfetti’s and Simpson’s seats.
+Tyler McGinley of Frye Drive and Sarah Keep of Pinewood Drive are running for Perfetti’s and Simpson’s seats.

 Leggat said April 11 that she is not seeking a third term “largely based on the fact that I think two terms is a good length of service, and believe it’s fresh to have new ideas and new blood.”